tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_history|

-The history pane, lets you check and undo/redo the history of the latest actions performed in the current OpenToonz scene.
+The history pane, lets you check and undo/redo the history of the latest actions performed in the current Tahoma scene.

 See  :ref:`Assigning Memory for the Undo Operation <assigning_memory_for_the_undo_operations>`  .